Skip to main content

 Teenage Superheroes

 Teen superheroes are nothing unique.
 Arguably the most well-known teen superhero is Spiderman, and we all know how hard it is to make a Spiderman movie.
 But Power Rangers aims for a slightly different genre than Spiderman: Homecoming.
 (The two movies came out months apart incidentally.)
-The "Spiderman movies" aim to be superhero movie first and teen movie second.
+The "Spiderman movies" aim to be superhero movies first and teen movies second.
 Power Rangers works from the inside-out, building a teen movie first and incorporating superhero elements where they fit in.

 It's a solid conceit, but from a market standpoint, it ends up working against the movie's favor as it does muddle who exactly the film is for: If we’re targeting the original 1993 audience, well, they’re all pushing thirty by the time this movie’s out.
 They’re past caring about high school.
 Meanwhile, what teenager is going to want to watch a movie about the toys their parents played with?
 Whether or not it worked commercially, the results are actually pretty compelling.